Marina Pacifica

 By 1990, the Los Angeles Times characterized Marina Pacifica as an example of "the wrong way to build a mall", a "graveyard", with the staircases too hard to find, lack of a way between shops without traversing the parking lot, vacant storefronts, and a lack of attention.
 At the time, it was envisioned that Triple Five Joshi Development Co., partner of the Triple Five conglomerate that built the West Edmonton Mall, the world's largest at the time, would buy the Marina Pacifica Mall.

 Buffum's closed all its branches including Marina Pacifica in 1990.
 In May 2020 it was announced Pier 1 would close all locations, including the Marinia Pacifica location.
 It was closed by August 2020.

 Tower Records closed in 2007 and was replaced by Best Buy in 2008, which closed in October 2018.
+Club Studio, a new concept of luxury gym run by LA Fitness, has opened in this location since September 2023.

-Current tenants include Nordstrom Rack, AMC Theatres, Barnes & Noble, Sit 'n Sleep, and a Ralphs supermarket.
+Current tenants include Nordstrom Rack, AMC Theatres, Barnes & Noble, Sit 'n Sleep, Acapulco, Buffalo Wild Wings, Chipotle, Starbucks, Ulta Beauty, Club Studio, and a Ralphs supermarket.

-The property is currently being redeveloped and managed by NewMark Merrill Companies.